Skip to main content

 Like many Scottish tourism businesses, Mercat considers our team, community and planet with every decision we make.

 The Meaningful Travel Map, a partnership between Tourism Cares and VisitScotland, is a chance to shout about the good we do for our people, place and planet.
-It spotlights your business to attract visitors and showcases Scotland as a responsible and sustainable destination.
-This will benefit us all now and in the future.

-For Mercat, we featured the ‘Our Stories, Your City’ and ‘Day in Edinburgh’ projects in the Meaningful Travel Map.
+For Mercat, we featured the "Our Stories, Your City" and "Day in Edinburgh" projects in the Meaningful Travel Map.
 Each supports our local community, our Green Tourism GOLD achievements and our Living Wage commitment to our team.

 Find out more about the Meaningful Travel Map